jtd-117/js-calculator/README.md

 A live showcase can be found by 👉 [clicking here](https://jtd-117.github.io/js-calculator/) 👈.

 ## About:
 'JS Calculator' provides a basic desk calculator written in JavaScript.
-The calculator a parady of the company [Texas Instruments](https://www.ti.com/) which is known for make their own scientific calculators.
+The calculator a parody of the company [Texas Instruments](https://www.ti.com/) which is known for make their own scientific calculators.

 ![](images/demo.gif)